 If stolen, it is imperative that the theft is reported to the Police in order that a crime number can be allocated.
 This number is to be quoted on your written statement for duplicate tickets.

-The Latest ticket information can be obtained by ringing the Ticket Office on 020 7432 1000, or the Members Dedicated Line shown in your Membership Pass.
+The latest ticket information can be obtained by visiting tickets.lords.org or by ringing the Ticket Office on 020 7432 1000, or the Members Dedicated Line shown in your Membership Pass.

 Babes-in-arms may be carried into Lord’s free of charge, so long as they will not occupy a seat themselves.